mienaikoe/ziyu/Chapters/2-2-Chapter9.md

 Setre moved the syringe to his abdomen, and punctured an artery, finishing the injection quicker than he realized.
 A blue glow began to radiate out from where the injection started, and immediately seized his lungs.
 He tried to cough without moving his neck into the dagger, and Shinna lowered it, saying "There you go, my little Heikoi doctor.
 You'll start to feel it."

 He continued to cough uncontrollably, struggling to regain control of his breathing.
-But then he felt his muscles relaxing, almost to the point of being immovable, and his head was rushing with countless thoughts and feelings; if he stopped to consider any of them, they would slip away in the next moment.
+But then he felt his muscles relaxing, almost to the point of being immobile, and his head was rushing with countless thoughts and feelings; if he stopped to consider any of them, they would slip away in the next moment.
 His breathing became automatic.
 A passenger in his own body.

 "There you go," Shinna said while thi laid him down on the floor.
 The soft fabric was warm to the touch.
 He could feel hae hands traveling across his skin and multiplying to eight, twelve hands.
 His sense of self began to blur and he wasn't sure where his self ended and Shinna or Setre began.
 He put his hand around the pendant on his neck.